 Sure you want to save money by doing it yourself, but invest in learning how to do it properly and effectively.
 If you don’t take social media and online digital marketing seriously in this day and age you might as well close up shop.

 Here are some of the top Branding Mistakes I see small businesses make.

 - Attempting to do it yourself without properly learning how to use the tools.
 Sure, you can post on Facebook, but do you know how to market on Facebook?
 You can use Word, but do you know how to use WordPress?
 Creating a website might sound simple enough, but if you don’t do it the right way, it will all be wasted time and effort.

 - Not committing to social media long-term.
 It’s a marathon, not a sprint.

 - Not having a logo!
 It’s all about branding.

 - Inconsistent branding.
 People need to know who you are and what it is that you do at first glance no matter where they find you.

 - Ignoring your social media accounts.
 If you have a link on your website to your social media networks, you better be posting regularly!
 Nothing looks worse than after clicking on a link, I see the last post was months even years ago!

 - Hiring an intern or student to do your social media marketing.
 Just because someone knows how to tweet or post on Facebook doesn’t mean they know how to market on Facebook.
-Whoever you hire to do your marketing, should know marketing first, then be familiar with the social networks, blogging, websites, content marketing, branding and how your particular target market uses each of the networks.
-Moreover, they should be able to come up with comprehensive strategic and tactical plans.
+Whoever you hire to do your marketing, should know marketing first, then be familiar with the social networks, blogging, websites, content marketing, branding, and how your particular target market uses each of the networks.
+Moreover, they should be able to develop comprehensive strategic and tactical plans.